zkmkarlsruhe/lidar/lidarconfig/README.md

 To create a new lidar configuration directory `lidar/lidarconfig-myconf` and initialize it with one of the samples use `editConfig.sh` with option *create path_to_sample/conf*.

-For example: to check out the osc sample, type:
+For example: to check out the OSC sample, type:

 ```console
 cd lidar/lidarconfig